List of Marvel Comics characters: S: Sise-Neg

-Sise-Neg is a character appearing in American comic books published by Marvel Comics.
-The character first appears in Marvel Premiere #13 (January 1974) and was created by Steve Englehart, Neal Adams and Frank Brunner.

-Sise-Neg (genesis spelled backwards) is a 31st-century sorcerer who attempts to become omnipotent by time traveling back through history and collecting magical energy.
+Sise-Neg is a 31st-century sorcerer who attempts to become omnipotent by time traveling back through history and collecting magical energy.
 While in 18th century Paris impersonating the magician Cagliostro, he encountered Doctor Strange, who was at the time searching for perennial foe Baron Mordo.

 Despite opposition from Strange, Sise-Neg travels back to a prehistoric time on Earth when the demon Shuma-Gorath rules and banishes the entity.
 Continuing to journey back in time, Sise-Neg reached the moment prior to the Big Bang that creates the universe and absorbs all the magic in the universe.
 Originally intending to recreate the universe in his image, Sise-Neg realizes that his quest to achieve godhood was pitiable, as reality is harmony and as it should be.
 He therefore decides to recreate the universe as it was.

+Sister Anne

+Sister Anne is the name of two characters appearing in comic books published by Marvel Comics.

+Anne Reynolds

+Anne Reynolds was created by Chris Claremont and Brent Anderson, and first appeared in X-Men: God Loves, Man Kills #1 (November 1982).
+She is a member of William Stryker's Purifiers until she is revealed to be a mutant herself and killed as an example.

+Second version

+Another individual was created by John Byrne, and first appeared in Alpha Flight vol. 1 #1 (May 1983).
+She is a strict headmistress who is behind Aurora's origin story involving dissociative identity disorder.

+Sister Anne in other media

+Anne appears in the X-Men '97 episode "Danger.exe", voiced by Adrienne Barbeau.

 Sister Dagger

 Sister Dagger (Zheng Esme), also known as Deadly Dagger, is a character appearing in American comic books published by Marvel Comics.
-Created by Gene Luen Yang, Dike Ruan, and Phillip Tan, she first appeared in Shang-Chi #1 and was introduced as the younger half-sister of Shang-Chi.
+Created by Gene Luen Yang, Dike Ruan, and Phillip Tan, she first appeared in Shang-Chi #1 (September 2020) and was introduced as the younger half-sister of Shang-Chi.

 One of the many daughters of the sorcerer and crime lord Zheng Zu, Esme was raised in her father's Five Weapons Society as the Champion the House of the Deadly Dagger outside of Paris.
 Much like with her siblings and other Society members, Esme was raised in isolation, with her only knowledge of the outside world coming from YouTube.

 When Esme's half-sister Sister Hammer names herself as the new Supreme Commander of the Five Weapons Society over its rightful successor, Shang-Chi, Sister Dagger and her half-brother Brother Sabre approach Shang-Chi to usurp Hammer.
 Shang-Chi reluctantly joins them to free his remaining family from his father's cult.

-Although initially cold and hostile to him, Sister Dagger eventually warms to Shang-Chi and tells him her real name.

 Sister Dagger helps Shang-Chi defend London from Sister Hammer and her Jiangshi army.
-After their victory, Shang-Chi is named the new Supreme Commander of the Five Weapons Society and offers Sister Dagger a place at his side, who happily accepts.
+After their victory, Shang-Chi is named the Supreme Commander of the Five Weapons Society and offers Sister Dagger a place at his side, who happily accepts.